 Students who are living on-campus are expected to abide by guidelines listed in the handbook of the missions training program, Compassion Corps International.
-Information regarding the CCI program may be accessed at ioincompassioncorps.com.
+Information regarding the CCI program may be accessed at joincompassioncorps.com.

-The student life handbook and CCI on-campus handbook may be accessed on the school website at the following link: https://bridgeschristiancollege.com/college-catalogs-and-handbooks/.
+The student life handbook may be accessed on the school website at the following link: https://bridgeschristiancollege.com/college-catalogs-and-handbooks/.